GG1991/madmax/README.md

 # sputnik

-This is a high performance algorithm for solving multi-scale problems.
+A high performance program for solving really large multi-scale problems.

 To use the PETSc profiling do: